sinch/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-message.md

 > 📘 Note
 >
-> Any media file sent through the Sinch WhatsApp API can be at most 100.0 mb
+> Any media file sent through the Sinch WhatsApp API can be at most 100.0 MB

 Accepted content types can be found in the [introduction](doc:whatsapp-introduction#accepted-media-types).